Mayuresh351/Elderly_App/sample.md

 * DRIVE LINK:

+## TECHNOLOGY STACK:

+This app is developed using the below platforms.

+* :flutter: Flutter

+* :firebase: Firebase
 ## PROJECT SETUP:

 Download app apk file from github using the google drive link in the description.We are working on how you can download our app from Play Store.